 Michael Schumacher and Lewis Hamilton stand tied at the top place for winning the honours at the Canadian Grand Prix seven times each.
 Both of them have won the race three times in succession once.

-Lewis Hamilton is still racing in the World Championship and is leading by 70 points in 2020.
-He is well on his way to equalling Michael Schumacher’s record 7 world championship titles.
-He will get a shot at surpassing Michael Schumacher’s record at the Canadian Grand Prix in 2021.
+Lewis Hamilton is still racing in the World Championship and will get a shot at surpassing Michael Schumacher’s record at the Canadian Grand Prix in 2023.

 Nelson Piquet has won three Canadian Grand Prix titles while Ayrton Senna and Sebastian Vettel have won the title twice each.
 All the above champions have secured their victories at Circuit Gilles Villeneuve.